 - More cowbell.

-I am not delusional enough to believe that salespeople will all of the sudden stop sending horribly self-centered, blast-you-with-my-value-prop, ask-me-to-marry-you-on-the-first-date prospecting emails.
+I am not delusional enough to believe that salespeople will all of a sudden stop sending horribly self-centered, blast-you-with-my-value-prop, ask-me-to-marry-you-on-the-first-date prospecting emails.
 But in sharing these alternative approaches, I hope to get us that much closer to the end of this dangerous and ultimately ineffective practice.

 If your response rates are dwindling, think twice before you mass blast another 1,000 emails.
 Maybe use that time to start one relationship based on trust, courtesy, and a genuine interest in seeing that person succeed instead.
 I guarantee it will pay off in the long run.